 COMPARISON OVER TIME

-In 2005-06 a similar survey was conducted by the ABS.
-For information on the differences between the surveys, see paragraphs 27 to 29 of the Explanatory Notes.
+The Participation in Sport and Physical Recreation Survey was also conducted in 2005–06 and 2009–10.
+For information on the differences between the surveys, see paragraphs 29 to 32 of the Explanatory Notes.